13th Guards Poltavaskaya

 Picture

-Two patterns of should boards would have been evident during the war.
+Two patterns of shoulder boards would have been evident during the war.

 FIELD patterns were in khaki cloth and were piped in branch of service colours and with branch and rank insignia.